SethGuimont/iif-image-site/README.md

 I did not take a long amount of time styling the site, but I did want to use some general Responsive features.
-I used a bootstrap file from a "themewagon.com" template called photographer and used "https://fontawesome.com" to get some ready to use icons, which I only used for the linkedin icon in the footer.
+I used a bootstrap file from a "themewagon.com" template called photographer and used "https://fontawesome.com" to get some ready to use icons for the footer.

 Once I found the images I wanted to use, I used the element inspector to retrieve the proper Url.